-Section 20.
+Section 27.
 No Assignment of Benefits

-In general, except to the extent required by law or otherwise provided in the Plan Document, an Incorporated Document, or the SPD, benefits payable under the Program shall not be subject in any manner to anticipation, alienation, sale, transfer, assignment, pledge, encumbrance, or change of any kind.
+In general, except to the extent required by law or otherwise provided in the Plan Document or SPD, benefits payable under the Program shall not be subject in any manner to anticipation, alienation, sale, transfer, assignment, pledge, encumbrance, or change of any kind.
 You may direct that benefits payable to you be paid instead to a provider or to a person who has agreed to pay for any benefits payable under the Program.
 The Program reserves the right to make payment directly to you, however.

-Section 21.
-Definitions
+Section 28.
+Definitions of Terms

 The following are some of the defined terms of the Program.
-Additional terms are defined in the Plan Document for the Program and the materials provided by Cigna describing the benefits it provides.
+Additional terms are defined in the Plan Document for the Program and the materials provided by your HMO or insurer describing the benefits it provides.
 A copy of the Plan Document is available upon request of the Plan Administrator at the contact information provided in Section 1.
 ERISA Information.